aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/convert/pdf-to-word/_index.md

 - Multi-column text is not supported
 - Password-protected PDF documents are not supported

-**Note:** We support Python, C#, Java, Ruby, PHP, NodeJS, Go, Android, Swift so far you can find the sample code below in this page:
+**Note**: We support Python, C#, Java, Ruby, PHP, NodeJS, Go, Android, Swift so far you can find the sample code below in this page:

 ## REST API’s Resources